-General and administrative expenses consist primarily of personnel costs and expenses, including salaries, employee benefits, and stock-based compensation for our executive and other administrative personnel; legal services, including relating to intellectual property and corporate matters; accounting, auditing, consulting and tax services; insurance; and facility and other allocated costs not otherwise included in research and development expenses.
+General and administrative expenses consist primarily of personnel costs and expenses, including salaries, employee benefits, stock-based compensation for our executive and other administrative personnel; legal services, including relating to intellectual property and corporate matters; accounting, auditing, consulting and tax services; insurance; and facility and other allocated costs not otherwise included in research and development expenses.
 We expect our general and administrative expenses to increase substantially for the foreseeable future as we anticipate an increase in our personnel headcount to support expansion of research and development activities, as well as to support our operations generally.
 We also expect to continue to incur significant expenses associated with being a public company, including costs related to accounting, audit, legal, regulatory, and tax-related services associated with maintaining compliance with applicable Nasdaq and SEC requirements; additional director and officer insurance costs; and investor and public relations costs.

-Other Income (Expense) Income, Net
+Other Income (Expense), Net

-Other income (expense) income, net includes foreign currency transactions gains and losses, interest income, changes in the fair value of common stock warrant liability and earnout liability, foreign currency transactions gains and losses, and interest income, liability.
-These financial instruments were classified as liabilities in our condensed consolidated balance sheets and re-measured at each reporting period end until they are exercised, reclassified into equity, settled or have expired.
+Other income (expense), net includes foreign currency transactions gains and losses, interest income, changes in the fair value of common stock warrant liability and earnout liability.
+These financial instruments were classified as liabilities in our condensed consolidated balance sheets and re-measured at each reporting period end until they are exercised, settled or have expired.
 In January 2023, all outstanding common stock warrants met equity classification and are no longer remeasured.
-The estimated fair value of the earnout liability was less than \$0.1 million as of March 31, 2024 and was minimal as of December 31, 2023, due to the price of our common stock relative to the price that would trigger a release of the earnout shares.
+The estimated fair value of the earnout liability was minimal as of December 31, 2023, due to the price of our common stock relative to the price that would trigger a release of the earnout shares.
+The earnout liability expired in September 2024 as the common stock price targets were not achieved prior to the expiration of the earnout period.